besnoi/clove/ReadMe.md

 **Q. What if I don't want a table but rather global assets which i can access individually?**

 Ans.
 Hmm...let me see can you do that in Clove..?
 Well- turns out - *you could*!!
-Head over to [Load all types of asset at once](#load-all-types-of-asset-at-once).
+Head over to [Load up all the assets at once](#Load up all the assets at once).

 ### Load an arbitrary asset